-This is a really popular eye shadow look, because no matter what kind of shape your eyes are, when using this technique you can make any eye shape appear more open.
+This is a really popular eye shadow look, because no matter what eye shape you have, when using this technique you can make any eye shape appear more open.
 The crease of your eye is defined by using darker shadow and not blending it as much to show the contrast between your eyelid and crease.
 When you use contrasting eye shadow colors, everything looks much more defined, and you can create the illusion of the eye looking wider.
 Simply pick the palette of colors you want to use, and define the crease with a darker shadow than the one applied on your lid, blending in a back and forth motion to hollow the crease out.
 Using a brush that has a tapered end to it is ideal, as this will blend the easiest in the crease without a lot of shadow fallout.

-The Smoky Eye
+The Smokey Eye

-The biggest misconception about the smoky eye is that it takes hours to perfect, which is totally not true.
+The biggest misconception about the smokey eye is that it takes hours to perfect, which is totally not true.
 One of the easiest ways to create this look is to use a gel waterproof eyeliner that is soft, and line the top and bottom of the eyes, smudging the liner with a brush or your finger as you go.
-This instantly adds the smudgy smoke affect and takes less than a minute to do.
+This instantly adds the smudgy smoke effect and takes less than a minute to do.
 The next step is to lightly apply a darker color cream or powder shadow on top of the eyeliner, blending it out with your brush until you get the dramatic effect you want.
 A smoky eye can also be any color you want it to be, not just black or brown.
 Finish with two coats of mascara to tie the look together.